Individual Shared Responsibility Payment

-The payment for 2016 was $695 per adult and $347.50 per child (up to $2,085 for a family), or it’s 2.5% of your household income above the tax return filing threshold for your filing status – whichever was greater.
+The payment for 2016 – 2018 is $695 per adult and $347.50 per child (up to $2,085 for a family), or it’s 2.5% of your household income above the tax return filing threshold for your filing status – whichever was greater.
 You would have paid 1/12 of the total fee for each full month in which a family member went without coverage or an exemption.

 What you Need to Know to Calculate the Payment

-Before you calculate your payment, you should fill out Form 1040, U.S. Individual Income Tax Return for 2014 and Form 8965, Health Coverage Exemptions, and have a 1095-A on hand if you had marketplace coverage.
+Before you calculate your payment, you should fill out Form 1040, U.S. Individual Income Tax Return and Form 8965, Health Coverage Exemptions, and have a 1095-A on hand if you had marketplace coverage.

 How to Calculate the Shared Responsibility Payment